IbrahimElk/team-07-chatter/README.md

 A basic terminal-based chat application consisting of a central server and several chat clients.
 Users can add friends and send and receive messages to and from them.
-Keystroke analysis of messages (based on timings of n-grams) is used to compare those with those of previously recorded messages to hopefully detect any possible impostor.
+Keystroke analysis of messages (based on timings of n-grams) is used to compare those with those of previously recorded messages to hopefully detect an possible impostor.

 ## Table of contents